Rohitbadekar-639/LMS-frontend/README.md

-# LMS Frontend Application - README
+# LMS Frontend Application
 This README file provides instructions on how to set up and run the LMS Frontend application, a React application that serves as the user interface for a Learning Management System.

 # Prerequisites
-## Node.js and npm (or yarn) installed on your system.
+Node.js and npm (or yarn) installed on your system.
 You can download them from https://nodejs.org/en
 ## Setting Up the Project
-## Clone the Repository:
+Clone the Repository:

 Open your terminal and navigate to the directory where you want to clone the project.
 Use the following command to clone the repository from